BoKKeR/TorrentSwitch/README.md

 Each new client creates a new column in the main dataGrid.
 When openning a torrent or magnet link the program recognizes it and loads the file/link.
 From there the user can choose where to forward the torrent from the avalaible clients.

+## Example usage:

+uTorrent running on Windows machine
+Deluge running on NAS

+After adding both clients to TorrentSwitch all magnet links and torrent files will be opened by the program.
+From the program the user can choose which manager to send the torrents to.
+This makes torrent distribution accross multiple platforms easy.

-This project is based on the [BencodeNet library](https://github.com/Krusen/BencodeNET).
+This project is using the [BencodeNet library](https://github.com/Krusen/BencodeNET).

-##What this program does not do
+## What does this program NOT do
 Download files/torrents
+Stop/pause torrents
+Monitor torrents

 ## Installation